hrishikeshnikam2000/hrishikeshnikam2000/README.md

 <!-- **hrishikeshnikam2000/hrishikeshnikam2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 <br>

 - 🔭 I’m currently working on React, Python and Flutter
 - 🌱 I’m currently learning Typescript,Svelte
-- 👯 I’m looking for people to collaborate in Hackathons
+- 👯 I’m looking for people to collaborate with for participating in Hackathons
 - 🤔 I’m looking for help with MLH FELLOWSHIP, GSOC
 - 💬 Ask me about Full Stack Web/APP Dev, Competetive Coding
 - 📫 How to reach me: [Email](mailto:hrishinikam2000@gmail.com)